Democrat Mayor Whose Police Command Force Quit Hit With Gun Charge, Child Endangerment

 - There were numerous warrants executed on Wednesday night, in addition to the Granison/Warren home.
 Seven locations were hit between Wednesday night and Thursday morning and more arrests are expected.

-- At the time of the arrest, only the couple’s daughter was home, prompting questions from reporters concerning potential child endangerment charges in relation to the gun charge.
+- At the time of the arrest, only the couple’s daughter was home, prompting questions from reporters concerning potential child endangerment charges concerning the gun charge.
 Doorley refused to comment but noted more charges are coming.

 - There have already been 2 kilos of crack cocaine confiscated from the busts, which equates to a street value of more than $60,000.
 Three firearms have been confiscated and more than $100,000 in cash was recovered.